-1 Page 7 1 to 12 corresponding to 1,2,3,4,5,6,7,8,9,10,11,12 UTC and 13,14,15,16,17,18,19,20,21,22,23,24 UTC.
+Page / 1 to 12 corresponding to 1,2,3,4,5,6,7,8,9,10,11,12 UTC and 13,14,15,16,17,18,19,20,21,22,23,24 UTC.
 If you want to retrieve ERA5 data you have to set this parameter to 24 since there is only one forecast starting time for this dataset per day.
 M STREAM OPER Normally the operational stream.
 Use ENFO for ensemble forecasts DATASET 11 This keyword has to be defined as soon as you want to retrieve public data.
 This is a different server and available for everyone after registration at ECMWF (see installation plan).
-Available public dataset can be found here: https://software.ecmwf.int/wiki/display/WEBAPI/Availa ble+ECMWF+Public+Datasets M CLASS OD Use EI for ERA-Interim, E4 for ERA-40, EA for ERA5 1 M_EXPVER 1 Experiment number, necessary for RD experiments, E-suites M NIIMDED 0 M_NUMBER 0 0 in most cases but necessary for access to individual ensemble members of ensemble forecasts.
+Available public dataset can be found here: https://software.ecmwf.int/wiki/display/WEBAPI/Availa ble+ECMWF+Public+Datasets M CLASS OD Use EI for ERA-Interim, E4 for ERA-40, EA for ERA5 M EXPVER 1 Experiment number, necessary for RD experiments, E- WI_EAFVEK 1 suites M NUMBER 0 0 in most cases but necessary for access to individual M_NOMBER 0 ensemble members of ensemble forecasts.
 Note, however, that model level data are not stored in MARS for individual ensemble members except the control run.
 They exist only for a few days before they are discarded.
-Right now only one ensemble member per retrieval can be extracted.
+Right now only one ensemble member per retrieval can N. CDID 1000 be extracted.
 M_GRID 1000 Horizontal resolution of Lat/Lon grid in 1/1000 degree M_RESOL 159 Horizontal resolution of spectral fields M_LEVEL 137 Number of vertical levels M_LEVELIST ALL List of vertical levels for MARS request M_FORMAT GRIB1 Output format (either GRIB1 or GRIB2).
-Use GRIB2 only when using FLEXPART versions >9.2 M PREFIX EN Prefix of output files GRIB2FLEXPART Path to grib2flexpart program.
+Use GRIB2 only when using FLEXPART versions >9.2 M_PREFIX EN Prefix of output files GRIB2FLEXPART Path to grib2flexpart program.
 If it is set, the script will try to convert the EN files into .fp format using grib2flexpart MAXSTEP 12 This is an important new parameter.
 It allows to retrieve data from forecasts longer than 24 hours.
 Since MAXSTEP>24 the forecasts from different days overlap, the naming scheme of the EN files changes from ENYYMMDD to ENYYMMDD.HH.SSS where HH is the hour of the start of the forecast and SSS is the forecast step in hours.
-M ADDPAR Additional optional surface parameters M_ADDIAK (27/28/173/186/187/188/235/139/39) 0 If set to 1, additional parameters needed to run WRF are M WRF M_WRF U , 1 extracted.
+M ADDPAR Additional optional surface parameters W_1BB11HC (27/28/173/186/187/188/235/139/39) M WRF 0 If set to 1, additional parameters needed to run WRF are extracted.
 This is experimental.
-M_WRF M_CWC 0 extracted.
-This is experimental.
-If set to 1, cloud water content (cloud liquid water and M_CWC extracted.
-This is experimental.
-If set to 1, cloud water content (cloud liquid water and cloud ice) is retrieved and included in the EN files. extracted.
-This is experimental.
-If set to 1, cloud water content (cloud liquid water and
+M_CWC 0 If set to 1, cloud water content (cloud liquid water and cloud ice) is retrieved and included in the EN files.
+M HDDED M_UPPER Latitude of upper right corner of grid area to be retriev in 1/1000 degree (e.g. 37500 for 37.5N)